giacomogreggio/HSL-citybikes-predictor/README.md

 Helsinki Region Transport (HSL) is a joint local authority whose member municipalities are Helsinki, Espoo, Vantaa, Kauniainen, Kerava, Kirkkonummi, Sipoo, Siuntio and Tuusula.
 HSL began its operations in 2010. <br/>
 Some 370 million journeys are made on HSL's transport services annually.
 HSL's annual operating income is over €640 million, of which ticket revenue accounts for about €330 million (about 46% in 2016).
 HSL has 373 employees. <br/>
 HSL provides open data on all the trips made with the citybikes.
-To out aim we used all the data related to the whole season of 2019.
+To our aim we used all the data related to the whole season of 2019.

 <img style="float: left;" src="https://marine.copernicus.eu/wp-content/uploads/2019/02/il-logo-fmi-rgb-687x345px.png" width="100" />